mrpaulishaili/rotating-planet-with-ania/README.md

 # Rotating Planets with Ania Kubow

+## Illustration

+## Technology Stack

+- HTML
+- SCSS ==> css
+- VSCode
+- Live sass compiler: an extension in vscode
+- Live server: an extension in vscode to preview live markup and styling changess.

 ## What I learnt

 In taking and implementing this project through with the instructor, I have been able to do a number of things.